EPYC 8024P vs Ryzen 9 5980HS

 So, is EPYC 8024P better than Ryzen 9 5980HS?

-Not in a simple one-size-fits-all way.
-EPYC 8024P makes more sense for workstation-style multi-core throughput, while Ryzen 9 5980HS is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+EPYC 8024P makes more sense for workstation-style multi-core throughput, while Ryzen 9 5980HS is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 8024P is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 8024P is the stronger fit.
 You are getting 1% better PassMark, backed by 8 cores and 16 threads.
-It also carries the larger cache pool with 100% larger total L3 cache (32 MB vs 16 MB).
+It also has the larger cache pool with 100% larger total L3 cache (32 MB vs 16 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-EPYC 8024P still looks like the safer overall buy.
-EPYC 8024P is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you 1% better PassMark.
+EPYC 8024P still makes the most sense overall.
+EPYC 8024P comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you 1% better PassMark.

 Which one is more future-proof for 2026 and beyond?